visgl/loaders.gl/docs/roadmap.md

 Still, for special data sets such as large point clouds or complex geospatial data, the need for special formats for (e.g. compactness or expressivity) is unchanged, so this is the direction we expect most new loaders.gl loaders to focus on.

-Finally, some "unusual" loaders may be included just for the fun of it, e.g. SVG tesselation.
+Finally, some "unusual" loaders may be included just for fun, e.g. SVG tesselation.

 ## Implemented